remp2020/remp/Mailer/README.md

 		- email
 ```

-Please be aware, that the tracking works only if you have the debug mode disabled.
-By default the debug mode is enabled only when `ENV` is set to `local`.
+Please be aware, that the tracking works only if you have debug mode disabled.
+By default, debug mode is enabled only when `ENV` is set to `local`.